Military Working Dogs Enhance Readiness Through Helicopter MEDEVAC Training

-WIESBADEN, Germany – Veterinarians and veterinary care technicians from Veterinary Readiness Activity, Rheinland Pfalz facilitated a training exercise focused on helicopter medical evacuation familiarization for the 525th Military Police Detachment in Wiesbaden on November 26.
+WIESBADEN, Germany – Veterinarians and veterinary care technicians from Veterinary readiness Activity, Rheinland Pfalz facilitated a training exercise focused on helicopter medical evacuation familiarization for the 525th Military Police Detachment in Wiesbaden on Dec 2.

+This unique training event provided Military Working Dogs and their handlers with critical exposure to helicopter operations, reinforcing the importance of readiness and safety in high-stress situations.

+According to veterinary care technician Sgt.
+Joshua Carr, the training aimed to provide confidence for both, MWDs and handlers in navigating the helicopter environment.

 |Date Taken: